thanhphuchuynh/t-pubsub/README.md

 - **MessageRate**: Messages per second (default: 10)
 - **MessageSize**: Size of each message in bytes (default: 1024)
+- **NumberProducers**: Number of concurrent producers (default: 1)
+- **NumberConsumers**: Number of concurrent consumers (default: 2)
 - **Duration**: How long to run (e.g., "1h")
 - **ConsumerLag**: Artificial lag to simulate network delays (e.g., "100ms")
+- **PushInterval**: Time between automatic message pushes (default: 0, auto-push disabled)

+The PushInterval setting determines how messages are delivered:
+- When set to 0, messages stay in the queue until explicitly pushed
+- When set to a duration, messages are automatically pushed to consumers at the specified interval
+- Use smaller intervals (e.g., 100ms) for near real-time processing
+- Use longer intervals (e.g., 1s) to batch more messages together

+The message rate is automatically distributed across the number of producers.
+For example, if MessageRate is 100 and NumberProducers is 4, each producer will send 25 messages per second to maintain the total desired rate.

 ## Docker Compose Environment